sidon59/SA_Tech_Events/README.md

-# TechSA Events
+# SA Tech Events

+---

-**Tagline:** Stay ahead of the curve with South Africa's top tech events.
+ Stay ahead of the curve with South Africa's top tech events.

 TechSA Events is a platform that helps South Africans discover, explore and connect through technology events, from AI meetups to innovation summits.